QuentinRa/blog.quentinra.dev/info/java/structure/constructors.md

 * valued constructors (have parameters)
 * constructor of copy (take an object of the class class in argument)

+> **Advanced Note**: a constructor can be private/package/...
+> according to your need.
+Trough in most case you will see public
+> constructors.

 ## Example

 ```java